Lesson 8 - Objectives 1-3 (Monday)

 - Ability to apply adjustments to multiple images.
 Copy and paste adjustment layers between images to apply the same color and tonal adjustments.
 (Source)

 Once upon a time, Photoshop didn't have adjustment layers.
 The only adjustments were available in the Image-Adjustments menu.
 The main difference between these older adjustments and the newer adjustment layers is that these older adjustments are destructive - that is, they actually change the pixels in your image.
-The only way you can reverse these is through the undo command, or the history panel.
+The only ways you can reverse these is through the undo command, or the history panel, or to make your layer a smart object before applying any of these.

 You'll notice that there are some adjustments in this menu that don't have an equivalent adjustment layer.
 Shadows/Highlights will be one we'll cover later on in this lesson.
 There are times when you'll want to use these adjustments.
-For example, you'll often use a levels or curves adjustment from this menu to work on a mask.
+For example, when you want to match the color of one layer to the colors in another.

-These adjustments cannot be readjusted except to undo and then try again.
-Adjustment layers, on the other hand, can be readjusted at any time, take very little additional space in your file, come with a mask so you can limit the adjustment to any portion of the image, and can affect only one layer you've clipped it to or all layers beneath it.
+Adjustment layers can be readjusted at any time, take very little additional space in your file, come with a mask so you can limit the adjustment to any portion of the image, and can affect only one layer you've clipped it to or all layers beneath it.
 I strongly recommend using adjustment and fill layers whenever that option is available to you.
 I think eventually, Adobe will make everything in this menu available as non-destructive adjustments.

 Let's take a moment and have a look at the layer adjustments, so we understand the options available...